 We have built working prototypes, have a vertical supply chain in the USA, and are offering pilot-project demonstration programs during the 2020 fiscal year to approved interested parties.
 We are currently accepting applications for funded demonstration unit pilot programs for 2020-2021.

 To learn more and apply for our pilot programs, please visit our contact page.

 “We have discovered a sorbent that has improved the kinetics and energetics of water adsorption/desorption by far over conventional desiccants.”

 Dr. MICHAEL ZAWOROTKO PH.D.
 Scientific P.I. – Top 1% globally-ranked scientist Prof. Michael Zaworotko, Ph.D., Bernal Chair of Crystal Engineering University of Limerick, Ireland.
 Member, Royal Irish Academy of Sciences, Science Foundation Ireland Researcher of the Year, internationally-recognized world leader in MOF, crystal engineering & sorbent research with over 400 peer-reviewed publications, 44,738 citations, h-index of 94 and i-10-index of 356.

 Watch our 17-minute video explaining how our materials are going to reduce the amount of energy we use and solve for the world water crisis.

-Our new designer desiccant is revolutionary for the humidity management market, because its superior kinetics lowers the operating exhaust temperature dramatically, reducing operating expenses and emissions from many industries where dehumidification is important, including pharmaceutical, food packaging, dairy production, chemical processing, cosmetics manufacturing, petroleum refining office building HVAC management systems and many others.
+The ROS class of materials hold the potential to revolutionize energy-efficiency for the humidity management market.
+ROS’s superior kinetics lowers the amount of energy required to desorb the water vapor load from the ROS material, thus lowering the temperature and energy requirement needed during the regeneration cycle.
+This is key for reducing operating expenses and emissions from many industries where dehumidification is important, including pharmaceutical, food packaging, dairy production, chemical processing, cosmetics manufacturing, petroleum refining, office building HVAC management systems and many others.